 Dear friend,

-Like every individual, every organization has a life span - mostly longer than that of the individuals' who run it.
+Like every individual, every organization has a lifespan - mostly longer than that of the individuals who run it.
 Therefore, nobody is indispensable in the long run.
-Just because of their senior positions, if some employees wantonly fail to discharge their duties, it tantamounts to insubordination that would always culminate in incompetency.
+Just because of their senior positions, if some employees wantonly fail to discharge their duties, it amounts to insubordination that would always culminate in incompetency.
 No use in keeping the incompetent employees for long.
-Whatever be the location of your organization, it is not so difficult to find proper substitutes in the long run.
+Whatever the location of your organization, it is not so difficult to find proper substitutes in the long run.

 From India, Salem

-Eventually, if they don't mend their ways after all your sincere efforts, and it is hurting the organization, then you have no option but to replace them one by one.
+These approaches aim to make them realize they are not indispensable.
+If, despite your sincere efforts, they do not improve and it negatively impacts the organization, you may have no option but to replace them one by one.

 Regards,